-So the S1AP specification need to be updated to remove the changes to the UE Radio Capability Indication procedure, i.e. to remove the , and the related behavior text.
+So the S1AP specification need to be updated to remove the changes to the UE Radio Capability Indication procedure, i.e. to remove the LTE-M Satellite Indication IE, and the related behavior text.

-Proposal 4: Update S1AP to remove , and the related behavior text.
+Proposal 4: Update S1AP to remove LTE-M Satellite Indication IE, and the related behavior text.

 Misalignment in Stage-3 for Handover Restriction List